Metadata View

 In particular, the IPTC defined a set of metadata attributes that can be applied to images.
 These were defined originally in 1979, and revised significantly in 1991 to be the Information Interchange Model (IIM), but the concept really advanced in 1994 when Adobe defined a specification for actually embedding the metadata into digital image files - known as IPTC headers.

-You can review embedded IPTC information for the selected image in this sidebar tab.
-The IPTC Viewer is purely informational: nothing you do with it will cause any change to the IPTC sections.
+You can review embedded IPTC information for the selected image in the IPTC sidebar tab.
+The IPTC Viewer is purely informational – it cannot be used to change any of the IPTC data.

-The Metadata View From Right Sidebar Displaying IPTC Information
+The Metadata View from the Right Sidebar Displaying IPTC Information

 XMP Tags